wirshingh/spades-hydra-loop/README.md

 # Enter full path to trimmed reads directory
 SAMPLEDIR_TRM="path to trimmed reads"

 #Enter full path the base project directory.
-Where the results will be.
+Where the results will go
 SAMPLEDIR_BASE="path to base project directory"

 # Create a directory that will contain all spades results